labdao/docs/docs/openlab/how_does_a_transaction_work.md

 3. the CLI interacts with the openlab [exchange contract](https://mumbai.polygonscan.com/address/0xfcF2b192c888d411827fDa1884C6FE2438C15Ad0#writeContract) and calls the ```submitJob``` function.
 The ```jobURI``` of the job object is an argument of this function.

-## phase 3: transaction handling on the [provider] side
+## phase 3: transaction verifcation on the [provider] side
-1. jobs POST job_object - check http
+1. the server checks the state of the openlab exchange contract by querying the subgraph for jobs with ```open``` state that match the competences of the server.
+In our example, the server checks for interactions requesting the reverse-complement service.
 2. verify job_object via jobURI - check ipfs
-3. check the graph that jobURI is among the  valid_and_active jobURIs - check contract
+3. while not implemented in thejobs POST job_object - check http

+##
-4. access information from job object and start worker
+5. access information from job object and start worker
-5. deposit result and metadata to IPFS, generate tokenURI
+6. deposit result and metadata to IPFS, generate tokenURI
-6. call "swap" contract function that
+7. call "swap" contract function that

 ## phase 4: transaction end on the [client] side